Divorce Alimony in Texas

 • Does the spouse, from whom spousal maintenance is demanded, have the capacity to perform the following 2 items?

-• Providing child support payments
+• Providing child support payments is one of the basic requirements.

-• The relative educational levels and employment skills of both spouses
+• The relative educational levels and employment skills of both spouses.

 • What duration is essential for the spouse requesting maintenance to attain enough education and training to seek proper employment?
-Whether such an education or training is available?
-What is the practicality of such education and training?
+Whether such an education or training is available, what is the practicality of such education and training?

 Eligibility for Divorce Texas Alimony